ThomasBenoitNDP/An_ERC721_Token/Documentation.md

 **Constructor: During the deployment, a word is generated (the playground).
 Each word is referrenced by its name**

 # II.
-Variables et caractéristiques du smartcontract
+The features of smartcontract

 ## countryIndexApproved - view
 |name |type |description